jacq-system/jacq-docker/README.md

 Run `docker-compose up` to start application server and database.

 Use localhost:8080 to reach the application server, localhost:9990 for its admin interface and localhost:3306 for the database.

+## Deployment

+For production the port of the application server can be changed from `docker-compose.yml` as shown in the Docker [Ports](https://docs.docker.com/compose/compose-file/#ports) documentation.